sabraman/starter-tg-mini-app/README.md

    ```

 8. Open the mini app via either the Mini App's URL or the clicking on the menu button in the bot.

+## Telegram Bot Development

+This starter uses [GrammyJS](https://grammy.dev/) for Telegram bot integration.
+The bot code is located in the `/bot` directory.

+### Key Bot Features

+- Webhook and long polling support
+- Commands handling and menu button configuration
+- Mini App data validation and secure authentication
+- Integration with the Next.js backend via API routes

+### Bot Configuration

+1. Update your bot commands and settings using the BotFather
+2. Set up webhooks or use long polling (configurable in the bot code)
+3. Configure allowed updates and command handling
+4. Implement custom middleware for your bot's specific needs

+See the GrammyJS [documentation](https://grammy.dev/guide/) for more detailed information about bot development.